skypjack/entt/docs/md/entity.md

 More in general, none of the feature offered by the library is affected, but for the ones that require to return actual instances.<br/>
-This optimization can be disabled for the whole application by defining the `ENTT_NO_ETO` macro.
-In this case, empty types will be treated like all other types.
-Otherwise, users can also specialize the `component_traits` template class and in particular the `ignore_if_empty` alias, disabling this optimization for some types only.
+This optimization is disabled by defining the `ENTT_NO_ETO` macro.
+In this case, empty types are treated like all other types.
+Setting a page size at component level via the `component_traits` class template is another way to disable this optimization selectively rather than globally.

 # Multithreading